In the beginning ....: The

 at Wentzill's was another seafood extravaganza - I had a seafood salad that was out of this world.
 We finished the day with

-a tour of the area and a stop at Dauphin island.
-While there is much evidence of the oil spill in the form of workers cleaning the beach, I was very pleased to see that this beach was spotless and the beaches
+the oil spill in the form of workers cleaning the beach, I was very pleased to see that this beach was spotless and the beaches

 were open for business!